offer Place Your Order and Get Flat 15% OffClick here now >>Client Login

 Frequently Asked Questions

-What file formats do you accept?+
+What file formats do you accept for Plagiarism Check Service?+

 We accept all file formats, including Microsoft Word, Microsoft Excel, PDF, Latex, etc.

-What information do i need to provide?+
+What information do i need to provide with my Plagiarism Check order?+

 iThenticate searches for content matches in the following 30 languages: Chinese (Simplified and Traditional), Japanese, Thai, Korean, Catalan, Croatian, Czech, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Norwegian (Bokmal, Nynorsk), Polish, Portuguese, Romanian, Serbian, Slovak, Slovenian, Spanish, Swedish, Arabic, Greek, Hebrew, Farsi, Russian, and Turkish.
 Please note that iThenticate will match your text with text of the same language.